ssfsx17/sky-islands/core.md

 - Shelter
 - Water System

-### Island Government
+### Island Governance

-The best island governments have traits such as:
+The best island governance systems have traits such as:

 - Inclusion of the Island's voice as being equal to or greater than the voices of those who live on it.
-- Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other, nor be considered more deserving of resources than any other.
 - Caring for those who are unable to work, ensuring they have water, food, shelter, and communication.
+In general, anyone can grab food as long as they eat it fully in the presence of the community, wasting nothing.
 - Positive recognition and celebration of special mental traits.
 - Positive recognition and celebration of gender transition, for anyone who discovers that they need such transformation to become their true selves.
-- Recallable politicians, who will surely be recalled or even punished if they do something other than what they say.
-Better yet would be a system of recallable delegates who are sent to councils for the purpose of sharing information and connecting people together, and have no power to compel anyone else to do anything.
+- Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other, nor be considered more deserving of resources than any other.
+- No ownership of anything you cannot carry or use yourself.
+No inheritance.
+No debt.
+- No hierarchical government.
+No separate roles of violence, everyone who is "of age" must share that burden equally.
+- Representatives must come from the workers, and must return to the workers.
+They are only convened for special purposes, such as war against the Empire, or focusing on a specific crisis.

-Island governments that do not have such traits are likely to be making evil deals with the Empire, or may even be occupied by the Empire, with the life-draining power of the Imperial Adtextus planted on it.
+Island governance systems that do not have such traits are likely to be making evil deals with the Empire, or may even be occupied by the Empire, with the life-draining power of the Imperial Adtextus planted on it.

-Whatever form the government begins in, the Player-Characters definitely do not start out in charge of it.
+Whatever form the system begins in, the Player-Characters definitely do not start out in charge of it.
+And ideally no person or faction can ever be in charge of it.

 # 3. Player Characters